LucasSte/MLX-vs-Pytorch/README.md

 All connected to power and with performance mode enabled
 1. M1 Pro - 16 GPU cores
 2. M3 Max - 40 GPU cores

+# Can test with the latest main from both MLX and pytorch.
+This will give more
+# trustworthy result for future usage.